toncoinpool/stratum-miner/README.md

         device, `1` - second, and so on.
 Examples: `0` for single GPU; `0,3,4` for the first, fourth and fifth GPUs.
     -   `TONPOOL_RIGNAME` - name of this rig to use on the stats screen on the website.
 Can be any string composed of english letter and digits(no spaces, symbols and non-english letters allowed)
+    -   `TONPOOL_BOOST` - _optional_ parameter to set boost factors, as described in [pow-miner-gpu docs](https://github.com/tontechio/pow-miner-gpu/blob/main/crypto/util/pow-miner-howto.md).
+        Can be a single number to apply to all GPUs or a comma-separated list of numbers for **each** GPU in `TONPOOL_GPUS`.
+Default boost factor is `16` for all GPUs

     Example: